 But if you’re serving a group, it might be easier to make finger food out of them.

-If you want to actually make the pinwheels, just use a very sharp knife to cut the wraps in half.
+If you want to actually make them Veggie Pinwheels, just use a very sharp knife to cut the wraps in half.

 Then cut each of those halves into thirds or halves and the pinwheels are done!